moonwell-fi/moonwell-contracts-v2/README.md

 *Please provide some context about the code being audited, and identify any areas of specific concern in reviewing the code.
 (This is a good place to link to your docs, if you have them.)*

+The Moonwell Protocol is a fork of Benqi, which is a fork of Compound v2 with features like borrow caps and multi-token emissions.

+Specific areas of concern include:
+* [ChainlinkCompositeOracle](src/core/Oracles/ChainlinkCompositeOracle.sol) which aggregates mulitple exchange rates together.
+* [MultiRewardDistributor](src/core/MultiRewardDistributor/MultiRewardDistributor.sol) allow distributing and rewarding users with multiple tokens per MToken.
+Parts of this system that require special attention are what happens when hooks fail in the Comptroller.
+Are there states this system could be in that would allow an attacker to pull more than their pro rata share of rewards out?
+This contract is based on the Flywheel logic in the [Comptroller](https://github.com/compound-finance/compound-protocol/blob/master/contracts/ComptrollerG7.sol#L1102-L1187).
+* [TemporalGovernor](src/core/Governance/TemporalGovernor.sol) which is the cross chain governance contract.
+Specific areas of concern include delays, the pause guardian, putting the contract into a state where it cannot be updated.

+For more in depth review of the MToken <-> Comptroller <-> Multi Reward Distributor, see the Cross Contract Interaction [Documentation](CROSSCONTRACTINTERACTION.md).

 # Scope

 *List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus.*